 The Preliminary Scholastic Aptitude Test is a short form of the SAT test.
-The test will be administered to all 9th/10th grade students in the fall of 2015 as a precursor to college readiness.
+The test will be administered to all 9th/10th grade students in the fall as a precursor to college readiness.
 This test is used by the National Merit Scholarship Corporation to determine National Merit Semifinalists.
 It consists of three testing categories: Verbal, Math, and Writing.
 Students use this as a practice test before they start taking college entrance tests for real in the spring of their junior year.
 Results normally come back around the Thanksgiving holiday.

 On March 5, 2014, the College Board announced that a redesigned version of the SAT would be administered for the first time in 2016.
 The exam will revert to the 1600-point scale, and students will have 3 hours to take the exam plus 50 additional minutes to complete the essay.

 The SAT is a standardized test for college admissions in the United States.
 The SAT is administered by the private Educational Testing Service (ETS) in the United States and is developed, published, and scored by the College Board.

 SAT consists of three major sections: Mathematics, Critical Reading, and Writing.
 Each section is scored on a scale of 200 to 800, with scores always being a multiple of 10.
 Total scores are calculated by adding up scores of the three sections.
 Each major section is divided into three parts.
 There are a total of ten sub-sections, including an experimental section that may be in any of the three major sections.
 The experimental section is used to normalize questions for future administrations of the SAT and does not count toward the final score.
 The test contains 3 hours and 45 minutes of actual timed sections , although most administrations, including orientation, distribution of materials, and completion of the biographical sections, run about 5 hours (20 to 30 min per each section) long.

 Michigan Student Test of Educational Progress or M-STEP